 I’m a mom.
 Wife.
 Friend.
 Someone who laughs loudly.
 I love garage sales and thrift stores and will proudly tell you how little I paid for something.
 I’m a fan of boots and books.
 Not a fan of cancer.
 I love Jesus.
 I think He’s the only thing that really matters in this crazy beautiful world full of trials and suffering.

 Growing up, I always wanted to get married and have kids.
-Those dreams came true over the last fourteen years.
+Those dreams came true over the last seventeen years.
 Writing a book was a dream I carried close to my heart along with the thought of “someday.”
 After hearing my mom tell my daughter that I was going to write a book one day, I questioned, when is “someday?”
 Interestingly enough, my mom does not remember saying those words.
 But God used them to spur me into action.
-I started writing and I pray those drafts never see the light of day.
+I started writing, and I pray those drafts never see the light of day.
 A few years later, I won the ACFW Genesis Award for unpublished writers.
-It opened the door to finding an agent.
-I also entered Falling for Texas in an online pitch contest with Harlequin Love Inspired.
+I also entered Falling for Texas in an online pitch contest with Harlequin Love Inspired ®.
 The synopsis of the book had to be one-hundred words or less.
 I pitched that short paragraph, and amazingly, my editor gave me a chance and coached the book into what it is today.
 I’m forever grateful for that opportunity.

 I met Kara Tippetts through church and school when her family moved to Colorado.
 I’m pretty sure that before I had the chance to meet Kara, my husband met her husband.
 My hubby immediately gave the stamp of approval—this guy is funny.
 Our friendship grew, and Kara and I bonded over our shared love of writing.
 I don’t remember the exact moment we said “we should write a book together,” but I do remember tossing ideas back and forth, dreaming over that thought.
 Eventually, our focus landed on this topic: how to walk through suffering with a friend.
 Unfortunately, it was one we’d had a crash course in.
 Like so many others, I was privileged to walk with Kara during her cancer battle.
 I learned so much about the delicate dance of showing up from watching and listening to Kara and her community.